hiphof/HorseFace/project_report.md

 - Error analysis and insights.

 ### 3.7 Technologies and Tools Used
-- Frameworks: TensorFlow with Keras
+- Frameworks: TensorFlow (::latest).
+- Libraries
-- Libraries: Grad-CAM, OpenCV, NumPy, Matplotlib
+  - General: OpenCV, NumPy, pandas, Matplotlib
+  - Keras: tf-keras for Keras 2.
+  - CAM (Class Activation Mapping):
+    - sicara/tf-explain: for TF, not working with Keras 3, and not working with `custom model`
+    - jacobgil/pytorch-grad-cam: for Pytorch, most Github stars
+    - frgfm/torch-cam: for Pytorch
 - Hardware: laptop (Macbook Air M1, and two Windows laptops).
 No dedicated NVIDIA GPU.

 ---